oakridge-analytics/pb-buddy/api/README.md

 Then run the image locally using:

 ```
-docker run -p 80:80 -it bikebuddy-api
+docker run -p 8000:8000 -it bikebuddy-api
 ```

+And test with commands above.

 #### Azure Deployment Notes

 With existing `pbbuddy` Azure Container Registry:

 `az acr login --name pbbuddy`

+*Optional: Create a new version X.X.X tag (to be improved in a build system....):*

+`docker tag bikebuddy-api:latest bikebuddy-api:X.X.X`

 `docker tag bikebuddy-api:latest pbbuddy.azurecr.io/bikebuddy:latest`